vini-cc/Sensor_Fusion_Nanodegree/2D_Feature_Tracking/README.md

 - ORB
 - SIFT

+Same as in Keypoint Detection (1.1), there's a switch statement where it's possible to choose which descriptor will be used.

   1.5 Descriptor Matching

 For the benchmark, FLANN matching was used with KNN selector, but it's possible to change both of them directly on the code.

   1.6 Distance Ratio

+To define the correspondent pair of points in two stereo images (Left and Right), KNN was used, and the distance ration, according to what was demanded, was defined on the code, and can be changed based on the user need.

 ## 2. Results